A review of Sirens of Titan.

 But maybe there's another reason you dragged the concept of ‘religion' into your novel.
 Perhaps it has to do with a commonplace observation about atheism that goes along the lines of: “It's easier to herd cats than to organise atheists”.
 This may explain your implicit[2] admission that Christian religion (and churches) provides something atheism apparently doesn't[3].
 In your Wampeters, Foma & Granfalloons collection of articles, you seem to have at least a subliminal appreciation for the community that ‘religion' provides (1975: 79)

 But you should be aware Kurt that if people in the West live in a "lonesome society” it ain't just because society has been “fragmented by the factory system”.
 Come on...
 Could you concievably admit your own materialistic worldview[4] has significantly contributed to this fragmentation, and the end result is humans who are seen as no more than interchangeable parts in a big machine?
 Dump God, and you inevitably throw out the concept of Man made in God's image too.
 Man (you and me) then becomes no more than the disposable byproduct of a merciless materialistic process.
 Just accidents waiting to happen...
+No more.
 But regarding such matters, moderns are typically incapable of any sort of serious thinking about the repercussions of their own worldview[5].

 Yes, Kurt, we both agree that life in this Fallen World can at times be grim, tragic, brutal and insane (or all of the above).
 It sure ain't easy to sort out.
-Reading your novels, one can come away with the impression that life is just a joke.
+Reading your novels, one can come away with the impression that life is just a brutal joke.
 But seeing you attempted suicide in 1984, I expect even you thought sometimes that sometimes the joke wears thin...
 In your novel Galápagos, you put this very bluntly (1988:127):

 But regarding humour generally, there is something odd and yet particularly human about this ability, this capacity to laugh even in the face of utter darkness.
-I remember reading stories about the fourteen years the Christian Richard Wurmbrand spent in the Romanian Gulag under the communist regime of Ceausescu after WWII.
+I remember reading stories about the fourteen years the Richard Wurmbrand (a Christian) spent in the Romanian Gulag under the communist regime of Ceausescu after WWII.
 Tortured on a weekly basis, starving, and cut off from their loved ones, in some instances the more vulnerable prisoners slipped into insanity.
 When other prisoners noticed the signs of madness appearing in a comrade, they applied a strange form of therapy to rescue their friend, they would tell him jokes.
 If they managed to get him to laugh, or even smile, then in most cases insanity could be put off.
 If they failed, then this prisoner might sink into the abyss and not find his way back.
 Viktor Frankl, a Jew who had similar experiences in Nazi concentration camps, observed (1959/92: 54):

 My gut feeling about this is that this apparently irrational human trait may in fact be a primitive, instinctual form of faith that, despite the horrendous circumstances humans sometimes have to face in a Fallen World, life still has meaning.